 Woodside Road, Chiddingfold

-This is the best example known to us of a church designed by the Roman Catholic architect, Henry Bingham Towner, whose firm built so many churches for the Diocese of Arundel and Brighton between 1955 and 1970.
-It is also, unlike all the other churches visited, constructed of good quality natural materials, and the standard of workmanship is correspondingly high.
-It is an asymmetric but carefully balanced design, the church makes an important contribution to the townscape of Chiddingfold, a village that is noted for its many pretty tile-hung cottages and fine medieval inn.
+A traditional design, combining Romanesque and Tudor elements, and perhaps the best of Henry Bingham Towner’s churches built in the Dioceses of Southwark and Arundel and Brighton between 1955 and 1970.
+It is constructed of good quality natural materials, and the standard of workmanship is high.
+It is an asymmetric but carefully balanced design, making an important contribution to the townscape of Chiddingfold, a village that is noted for its many pretty tile-hung cottages and fine medieval inn.

 Architect: Henry Bingham Towner

 Listed Grade: Not Listed